nightw/mikoomi-zabbix-mongodb-monitoring/README.md

 * In the "Import file" dialog box, browse/search/enter the filename of the Zabbix template that was downloaded
 * Upload the template

-***Now you are ready to start monitoring your MongoDB servers !***

 Monitoring a MongoDB Environment (single server, replicaset or cluster)
 =======================================================================

 Follow these steps to start monitoring a MongoDB server

 * Setting up Zabbix server's side
-  * Make sure the host running the MongoDB is added to Zabbix Hosts previously (see host addition [here](https://www.zabbix.com/documentation/2.2/manual/quickstart/host))
+  * Make sure the host running the MongoDB is added to Zabbix Hosts previously (see host addition [here](https://www.zabbix.com/documentation/3.0/manual/quickstart/host))
   * Login to the Zabbix front-end and navigate to **_Configuration >> Hosts_**
   * Click on host which is running the MongoDB button on the left
   * Click on **Templates** in the top menu bar